mfcoding/conbase/README.md

-# Number system conversion in C language.
+# Number systems conversion in C language.
-Convert numbers to its equivalents in the others number system.
+Convert numbers to its equivalents in the others number systems.
 * Convert binary to octal, decimal, hexadecimal.
 * Convert octal to binary, octal and hexadecimal.
 * Convert decimal to binary, octal and hexadecimal.